BACnet Server

 Selecting BACnet Server in System Browser allows you to view virtual device status and name.

-For configuration errors, see the Troubleshooting section.
+Device Status | Status of the virtual device.
+Possible values are For configuration errors, see the Troubleshooting section. |

-Name of the virtual device.
+Device Name | Name of the virtual device. |

 BACnet Server Device Settings